novasamatech/parity-signer/README.md

 # Tests

-Core Rust code is fully covered by tests.
-To run them:
+Core Rust code is fully covered by tests and they are run in CI on each commit.
+To run tests on your machine:

 ```
 cd rust && cargo test